riganti/dotvvm-docs/Controls/tailwind/Carousel/sample5/sample.md

 ## Sample 5: No caption

-Set `HideCaption="true"` to suppress the caption overlay.
+Set `HideTextOrContent="true"` to suppress the caption overlay even when the slides define `Text` or inner content.